hpides/alsatian/data/cub-birds-200/readme.md

 - download from here
   - https://data.caltech.edu/records/65de6-vp158
-- use short python script to transform data for Pytorch ImageFolder
+- prepare data for use (make sure to adjust files)
   - [prepare_data.py](prepare_data.py)
+- prepared data also in our nextcloud